 The international cooperative movement began in Rochdale, England in 1844.
-With the aim of selling pure food at fair prices and with honest weights and measures, rather than simply for profit, the group known as the Rochdale Pioneers pointed the way for like-minded men and women to start similar co-operative societies.
+With the aim of selling pure food at fair prices and with honest weights and measures, rather than simply for profit, the group known as the Rochdale Pioneers paved the way for like-minded people to start similar co-operative societies.
 The governing principles that they laid out at the time are still the defining standard for consumer co-ops (we publish them in our bi-monthly newsletter).
 The Rochdale Principles are:

 - Voluntary and open membership.